rdlowrey/auryn/README.md

 ```

 In the above code we delegate instantiation of the `MyComplexClass` class to a closure,
 `$complexClassFactory`.
-Once this delegation is made, the Provider will return the results of the
+Once this delegation is made, the Injector will return the results of the
 specified closure when asked to instantiate `MyComplexClass`.

 ###### Available Delegate Types

 Any valid PHP callable may be registered as a class instantiation delegate using
-`Auryn\Provider::delegate`.
+`Auryn\Injector::delegate`.
 Additionally you may specify the name of a delegate class that
 specifies an `__invoke` method and it will be automatically provisioned and have its `__invoke`
 method called at delegation time.
 Instance methods from uninstantiated classes may also be specified
 using the `['NonStaticClassName', 'factoryMethod']` construction.
 For example: